Balance

 Balance exercises step-and-reach control for falls prevention training

-Guided balance work can build control and trust.
+Guided balance exercises can help build control, steadiness and trust.

-Balance exercises help you stay steady while you stand, walk, turn or reach.
+Balance exercises train your body to stay steady when you stand, walk, turn, step or reach.
 They may help with balance training, falls risk, sport rehab and return after a leg injury.

-A physio can help you start in a safe way, find why you feel less steady and build the right plan for you.
+A physio can help you start safely, find why you feel less steady and build a plan that matches your goals.

-• It may help control and quick steps.
+• They may improve steadiness and quick steps.

-• It often helps after ankle, knee or hip pain.
+• They often help after ankle, knee or hip injury.

-• It works best when the task gets harder in small steps.
+• They work best when tasks progress in small steps.

-• It is stronger when paired with leg strength work.
+• They are stronger when paired with leg strength work.

 What Are Balance Exercises?